 Heading back toward Denver on Highway 285 in the town of Fairplay is South Park Brewing, which at 9953 feet is the second highest elevation point for a Colorado brewery.

 Also in South Park is HighSide Brewing II, a second location of HighSide Brewing based in Frisco.

 After heading over Kenosha Pass into Platte Canyon you’ll find Mad Jack’s Mountain Brewery in the community of Bailey.
 At Mad Jack’s you’ll find a welcome atmosphere, a great patio to enjoy the day, along with some good beers.

 Note: Another option after Eddyline if you want to take a different route home or you have already been to South Park Brewing & Mad Jack’s, is to take Highway 24 toward Woodland Park and visit Funky Town Brewing in Florissant and Paradox Beer in Divide.
 See more about these breweries at the end of my Southwest CO Tour article.

 I hope you enjoy your trip through the South Central part of Colorado and all of the great breweries in the area.
 If you take this tour or a similar route, please drop us a line and let us know how it went!

 A big thank you to Colorado Beer Guy for the use of many of his photos.

-Next Up: Uncompaghre Mountains Tour featuring all of the breweries in Ridgway, Ouray, Silverton, Telluride, & Lake City.
+Next Up: San Juan Mountain Tour featuring all of the breweries in Ridgway, Ouray, Silverton, Telluride, & Lake City.